basnijholt/numthreads/README.md

     pass
 ```

+> [!WARNING]
-Since environment variables are global and typically need to be set before importing any libraries, it's recommended to set the number of threads at the beginning of your Python script.
+> Since environment variables are global and typically need to be set before importing any libraries, it's recommended to set the number of threads at the beginning of your Python script.

 To set OMP (OpenMP) threads at any time, you can use `omp_set_num_threads` or the `omp_num_threads` context manager: